Industrial design: Birth of industrial design

-The emergence of industrial design is specifically linked to the growth of industrialization and mechanization that began with the industrial revolution in Great Britain in the mid 18th century.
+The emergence of industrial design is specifically linked to the growth of industrialization and mechanization that began with the Industrial Revolution in Great Britain in the mid 18th century.
 The rise of industrial manufacture changed the way objects were made, urbanization changed patterns of consumption, the growth of empires broadened tastes and diversified markets, and the emergence of a wider middle class created demand for fashionable styles from a much larger and more heterogeneous population.

 The first use of the term "industrial design" is often attributed to the industrial designer Joseph Claude Sinel in 1919 (although he himself denied this in interviews), but the discipline predates 1919 by at least a decade.
 Christopher Dresser is considered among the first independent industrial designers.
 Industrial design's origins lie in the industrialization of consumer products.
-For instance, the Deutscher Werkbund, founded in 1907 and a precursor to the Bauhaus, was a state-sponsored effort to integrate traditional crafts and industrial mass-production techniques, to put Germany on a competitive footing with Great Britain and the United States.
+For instance, the Deutscher Werkbund (a precursor to the Bauhaus founded in 1907 by Peter Behrens and others) was a state-sponsored effort to integrate traditional crafts and industrial mass-production techniques, to put Germany on a competitive footing with Great Britain and the United States.

 The earliest published use of the term may have been in The Art-Union, 15 September 1840.

 The Practical Draughtsman's Book of Industrial Design by Jacques-Eugène Armengaud was printed in 1853.
 The subtitle of the (translated) work explains, that it wants to offer a "complete course of mechanical, engineering, and architectural drawing."
 The study of those types of technical drawing, according to Armengaud, belongs to the field of industrial design.
 This work paved the way for a big expansion in the field of drawing education in France, the United Kingdom, and the United States.

-Robert Lepper helped to establish one of the country's first industrial design degree programs in 1934 at Carnegie Institute of Technology.
+Robert Lepper helped to establish one of the USA's first industrial design degree programs in 1934 at Carnegie Institute of Technology.